 The gorgeous sandstone coastline extends eastwards from Lagos towards Albufeira, taking in the Benagil cave and other idyllic beaches.
 There are many ways to appreciate them, including a clifftop walk along the Seven Hanging Valleys walking trail.

-The full linear trail is 5.7 km so unless you have two cars, you’ll need to walk both ways.
-If over 11 km seems a bit far for you, do what I did and start at Praia do Carvalho.
+The full linear trail is 5.7 km so unless you have two cars, or use a taxi /Uber to return to your starting point, you’ll need to walk both directions.
+If over 11 km seems a bit far for you, start at Praia do Carvalho.
 Walk east past the famous Benagil caves and stop at Praia da Marinha then walk back when you’re ready (about 5 km in total).
-See the walk leaflet for more details.

 Tip: There’s little shade so use sunscreen and wear a hat (not one that will blow off the cliffs in a gust of wind though) and sensible shoes.
 Although you don’t need full on walking boots, flip flops and flimsy sandals are not sturdy enough for the uneven terrain.